Diya-Nambiar/Prodigy_Ds_02/README.md

 ## Conclusion
 This project provided valuable experience in:

--Working with imperfect real-world data
+- Working with imperfect real-world data
--Developing a structured approach to data cleaning -Using visualization to uncover insights -Communicating findings clearly and effectively
+- Developing a structured approach to data cleaning
+- Using visualization to uncover insights
+- Communicating findings clearly and effectively